 Farming Pigs in New Zealand

-Farming pigs is unique from farming other domesticated animals in New Zealand.
-Pigs have a greater need for shelter and their social and dietary requirements are more complex than sheep and cattle.
+Farming pigs is unique from farming other domesticated animals like sheep and cattle, as they have a greater need for shelter and have more complex social and dietary requirements.

 The Modern Pig

 The modern pig has been selectively bred over a large number of years to produce high quality lean pork.

 They require a different environment and specialist facilities to: